 The process to innovate should feel messy.
 Hint: If you’re not uncomfortable, you’re not innovating.

-#4 – Give them the gold
+#4 – Give Them the Gold

 When you’ve picked a solution and ready to fire be sure to give them credit.
 “Without our innovative tech team guidance and help, we couldn’t have [fill in the blank].
 This will keep the wind in their sails and incentivize them to embark on more high seas adventures with you.

 When mapping your next technology solution, follow these four tips and you’ll keep your tech mateys from making you walk the plank.
 Want more resources for communicating with your team?
 Download our strategic internal communications audit for free, no risk, no commitment.